 As we move to teleworking, be aware that cyber adversaries are very active.
 Please continue to exercise proper cyber hygiene while utilizing VPN and government computers as well as personal devices.
 See attached document for helpful reminders on maintaining proper cybersecurity for those members who are currently teleworking or may go on teleworking status in the future.

 Be cautious when researching COVID-19 and be cognizant of adversary cyber campaigns against service members and family members both at work and home.
 Realize that the adversary is not minimally staffed during this period.
 In fact, threat actors are taking advantage of the current situation.
-As of March 8th, there were at least 800 COVID-19 malicious domains registered (https://go.recordedfuture.com/hubfs/reports/cta-2020-0312-2.pdf).
+As of March 8th, there were at least 800 COVID-19 malicious domains registered (https://go.recordedfuture.com/hubfs/reports/cta-2020-0312-2.pdf), this number has grown exponentially since.
 Below are reports of adversaries leveraging COVID-19 for cyber operations.

 1) Malicious Websites: